 III.
 Lab Experiments

-You are expected to conduct a number of lab experiments from the lab manual and It is your responsibility to do a conscious and thorough job in a professional manner.
-Labs will be due each week and are found in the lab manual, labs 1-14.
+You are expected to conduct a number of lab experiments which includes analyzing circuit both on breadboard and multisim.
+It is your responsibility to do a conscious and thorough job in a professional manner.

 IV.
 Final Exam